ShizukaDonaghue/luve/TESTING.md

 * **Checkout Form Accepts Invalid Fields [#92](https://github.com/ShizukaDonaghue/luve/issues/92)**

   ***Issue:***
   Checkout form was submitted for Stripe payments even when the form was invalid.
-It allowed whitespace in fields other than the card details and created a 500 error when it was submited for payment.
+It allowed whitespace in fields other than the card details and created a 500 error when it was submitted for payment.

   ***Solution:***
   First, in order to prevent the form from being submitted for payments before the form is completed correctly, the jQuery validation which called the checkout function (resulting from [#86](https://github.com/ShizukaDonaghue/luve/issues/86) above) was removed as it did alert the user that the details were incomplete but still allowed the form to be submitted for payment once the card details were entered correctly.